-In addition, improvement of the quality of laboratory testing represents one of the major challenges of the country's healthcare system.
-The main factor of these challenges is the lack of efficient mechanisms for quality control, the introduction of which requires the development of national external quality assessment programs (EQA), allocation of adequate resources and facilitation of professional testing programs.
-To overcome these challenges the strengthening and modernization of public health laboratory capacities are crucial.

-To this end, it is important to strengthen the role of the Lugar Center as a public health reference laboratory and to introduce modern, high-tech testing at its base for the purpose of external quality assessment (professional testing) programs.

-Systematic upgrading of employees' qualification in biosafety/biosecurity for increasing their motivation for participation in scientific researches, facilitation and promotion of involvement in international projects.

-Updating personnel job descriptions, maintaining of re-certification process.

-Preparation for accreditation of bacteriological/serological laboratories in accordance with international laboratory standards ISO 15189 and introduction of external and internal quality control.

-Upgrade, develop, approve, and implement material-technical base and other relevant documentation (SOPs, forms, different working documents) of laboratories.

-Organization and implementation of researches on resistance to bacterial antibiotics within the Association Agreement between the EU and Georgia and its action plan.

-Expanding the range of agents that belong to clinical bacteriology area, organization and implementation of researches on whooping cough, campylobacter, anaerobes, fungi, viral (measles, rubella), parasitic and other pathogens.

-Ensuring preparedness of laboratory network for emergency situations and prompt response.

-Attract new contractors by offering high-tech, high quality and financially interesting microbiological researches in a competing environment with similar profile laboratories.

-Development of the external quality control programs and provision of their financial and logistical support.

-Identifying target pathogens for EQA program depending on the priorities for public healthand transfusiology laboratory services.

-□ Introduction of modern technologies, such as nucleic acid testing for confirmation of bloodborne infections (HIV, HCV, HBV), including piloting of centralized testing of blood donations and its further maintenance.

-Ensuring participation of public health and transfusiology laboratories in the EQA programmes.

-- Improved microbiological and virological research capabilities at laboratories, introduced nucleic acid testing methodology.

-- Above mentioned laboratories meet the good laboratory practice standards.
+- Systematic upgrading of employees' qualification in biosafety/biosecurity for increasing their motivation for participation in scientific researches, facilitation and promotion of involvement in international projects; - > Updating personnel job descriptions, maintaining of re-certification process; - Preparation for accreditation of bacteriological/serological laboratories in accordance with international laboratory standards ISO 15189 and introduction of external and internal quality control; - Upgrade, develop, approve, and implement material-technical base and other relevant documentation (SOPs, forms, different working documents) of laboratories; - Organization and implementation of researches on resistance to bacterial antibiotics within the Association Agreement between the EU and Georgia and strategy; - Expanding the range of agents that belong to clinical bacteriology area, organization and implementation of researches on whooping cough, campilobacteria, anaerobes, fungi, viral (measles, rubella), parasitic and other pathogens; - Ensuring preparedness of laboratory network for emergency situations and prompt response; - Attract new contractors by offering high-tech, high quality and financially interesting microbiological researches in a competing environment with similar profile laboratories.

-- Improved theoretical knowledge and practical skills of employees through regular trainings and re-trainings.
+- Improved microbiological research capabilities at laboratories; - Improved theoretical knowledge and practical skills of employees through regular trainings and re-trainings; - Improved research quality, reliability and timelyness; - Attracted and increased number of contractors and laboratory-based researches, increase in commercial income.

-- Introduced the external quality control schemes at public health and transfusiology laboratories in order to improve testing quality, reliability and timeliness.

-- Equipment and reagent validation is carried out in accordance to the plan established in the public health and transfusiology laboratories.

-- Increased commercial income of public health laboratories as well as number of contractor organizations and laboratory-based researches.

-- Gaps in management and coordination of municipal public health care units;

-- Lack of or inadequate financing of municipal programs based on local needs; - Insufficient support for program activities by local authorities, their inadequate competencies towards public health care problems; - Irregular update of office, material and technical resources, vehicle fleet and non-optimal staff schedules of local services.

-- Deficiency of qualified personnel, difficulty in recruiting/retention due to low motivation, absence of reserves; - Lack of possibilities for continuous professional development for local human resources, low interest of local authorities in improvement of workforce potential; - Low rate of development of hygienic norms, standards and guidelines in public health and their harmonization with the EU standards; - Low coordinating role of public health specialists in the solution of local health problems; - Low level of integration of preventive measures of public health programs into primary, universal and private insurance packages and plans; - Insufficient interactions and accountability of regional structures and municipal public health centers; - Low intensity of implementation of central programs, especially new sub-components of Health Promotion Program at local levels; - Lack of plans for the management of extraordinary situations, and responses of public health on emergency cases, poor cooperation between different units on the phases of incident reduction, response and recovery.
+- Gaps in management and coordination of municipal public health care units; - Lack and inadequate financing of municipal programs based on local needs; - Insufficient support for program activities by local authorities, their inadequate competencies towards public health care problems; - Irregular update of office, material and technical resources, vehicle fleet and non-optimal staff schedules of local services. - Deficiency of qualified personnel, difficulty in recruiting/retention due to low motivation, absence of reserves; - Lack of possibilities for continuous professional development for local human resources, low interest of local authorities in improvement of workforce potential; - Low rate of development of hygienic norms, standards and guidelines in public health and their harmonization with the EU standards; - Low coordinating role of public health specialists in solution of local health problems; - Low level of integration of preventive measures of public health programs into primary, universal and private insurance packages and plans; - Insufficient interactions and accountability of regional structures and municipal public health centers; - Low intensity of implementation of central programs, especially new sub-components of Health Promotion Program at local levels; - Lack of plans for management of extraordinary situations, and responses of public health on emergency cases, poor cooperation between different units on the phases of incident reduction, response and recovery.
 Unsatisfactory condition of preparedness to emergencies and potential disasters.